rhysbrooks1/CS321-002-s25-team-09/README.md

 port number and SSH protocol version.

 Note that the above example shows five types of actions denoted by the starting phrases:
 `Accepted`, `Failed`, `Invalid`, `reverse`, or `Address`.
-Note that the last two types of entries are the same for our analysis as they are both the same type of break-in attempts.
+Note that the last two types of entries are the same for our analysis as they are both the same type of break-in attempts (but those lines don't have the fields in the same order!).
 The full log file has a few other types of entries but those are not useful for our analysis.

 With a quick scan of the above sample, we can see that there are multiple occurrences of failed passwords, accepted passwords, and invalid users.
 Upon closer look we can see that the block of